All-Hands-AI/OpenHands/openhands/security/README.md

 In conclusion, a concrete security analyzer should evaluate the risk of each event and act accordingly (e.g. auto-confirm, send Slack message, etc).

-For customization and decoupling from the Open Hands core logic, the security analyzer can define its own API endpoints that can then be accessed from the frontend.
+For customization and decoupling from the OpenHands core logic, the security analyzer can define its own API endpoints that can then be accessed from the frontend.
 These API endpoints need to be secured (do not allow more capabilities than the core logic provides).

 ## How to implement your own Security Analyzer